nicholasdille/dille.name/_posts/2002/2002-03-04-updated-cross-compiling-hint-for-linux-from-scratch-to-version-2-1.md

   * added optimization for simpleinit, pam
   * added description of the traditional and the kernel module uname hack
   * added a table of intel architecture names
-  * moved non-standard packages to separate chapter
+  * moved non-standard packages to separate chapter<!--more-->

 It can be downloaded [here](/media/2002/02/2002-03-04-crosscompiling-x86-2.1.txt).